-- Using the appropriate year's Property Value Study, collect sample property included in the study and drop the information into an Excel spreadsheet.
+- Using the appropriate year's Property Value Study, collect sample properties included in the study and drop the information into an Excel spreadsheet.
 Using the spreadsheet, determine the top 10 percent and bottom 10 percent ratios.
-These sample property should be used in reviewing CAD appraisals.
+These sample properties should be used in reviewing CAD appraisals.
 For each sample property, pull appraisal cards and review them for completeness.
 At minimum, the appraisal card must include all information cited in Comptroller Rule 9.3001.
 Note if appraisal cards are missing information and develop a chart to show findings.
-NOTE: If the sample property do not have a normal scattering of values or has a very low COD, contact the project manager for an alternative sample.
-Also, if your sample size exceeds 100 property, contact your project manager.
+NOTE: If the sample properties do not have a normal scattering of values or has a very low COD, contact the project manager for an alternative sample.
+Also, if your sample size exceeds 100 properties, contact your project manager.

-- Using the sample property identified in step P, and employing the oral or written procedures the CAD uses to appraise all property, appraise the property to determine the resulting value and create a table that compares the current CAD-appraised value to the appraised value determined by the consultant.
-This will require site visits to the property.
+- Using the sample properties identified in step P, and employing the oral or written procedures the CAD uses to appraise all properties, appraise the properties to determine the resulting value and create a table that compares the current CAD-appraised value to the appraised value determined by the consultant.
+This will require site visits to the properties.
 The consultant should test only the appraisal procedures in categories that were included and tested in the property value study.
 Note any deviations and provide an explanation for each.

 - Review vendor values for Categories G, J, F2 and L2.
 The district should have copies of the vendor procedures, valuation manuals, appraisals and other documentation used to support the value placed on the property.
 Note whether the documentation is complete or incomplete, or if it is inconsistent with the appraisal.
 Note all discrepancies.

-- For each appraisal, the contractor must provide PTAD with detailed documentation supporting each appraisal including, at minimum, the appraisal card and the details of the contractor's appraisal.
+- For each appraisal, the contractor must provide PTD with detailed documentation supporting each appraisal including, at minimum, the appraisal card and the details of the contractor's appraisal.